Caerind/TiledMapXtractor/README.md

 ## What is not supported

-As the library is pretty new, (2 days only), most features will be added soon
+As the library is pretty new, (3 days only), most features will be added soon

-- External Tileset
+- Tileset:Source
 - Multiple tilesets for rendering
 - Tileset:Tile:ObjectGroup
 - Tileset:Tile:Image
 - Map:Orientation
 - Map:RenderOrder
 - Map:BackgroundColor
-- ObjectGroup
+- Object:Concave Polygon
 - Image:Data